Tuesday a state board that oversees election and campaign finances voted unanimously to drop an investigation into Knox County Mayor Tim Burchett.

 In the affidavit, Burchett stated his ex-wife had banking experience and he trusted her to handle all the campaign and personal finances.
 Burchett said he found out about the misuse of campaign money through the articles published by the Knoxville News Sentinel.

-When Burchett won the election in August 2010, his acceptance speech credited his now ex-wife with assisting the campaign.
+When Burchett won the election in August 2010, his acceptance speech credited his now ex-wife with helping the campaign.

 Now Burchett says the blame for any violation of campaign finance laws should be placed on his ex-wife.